Slicudis/SRV3/readme.md

 # Slicudis RISC-V III (SRV3) (W.I.P)
-This is an open source RV32IMAZfencei CPU that features **out of order execution** based on the scoreboarding algorithm.
+This is an open source RV32IMZfencei CPU that features **out of order execution** based on the scoreboarding algorithm.
 Writebacks are performed in order by the reorder buffer.\
 The hardware is written on Systen Verilog (IEEE-1800-2017+).

 ## Hardware organization
-SRV3 features a 5-stage pipeline: Fetch, Decode, Dispatch, Execute and Writeback.\
+SRV3 features a 5-stage pipeline: Fetch, Decode, Issue, Execute and Writeback.\
 \
 The modules are organized in the following hierarchy:
 ```